cherrera1208/reading-notes/mod04.md

 ## Wireframing

-- A UX<sup>1</sup> concept of creating a model of a proposed website, app, or software idea through physical means, such as a whiteboard, or programs like invision and balsamiq.
+- A UX concept of creating a model of a proposed website, app, or software idea through physical means, such as a whiteboard, or programs like invision and balsamiq.

-<sup>1.</sup> UX = User Experience.
-Def: the overall experience of a person using a product.
+- UX = User Experience.
+The overall experience of a person using a product.

 ## Mozilla HTML Basics